Groodle Health Issues, Diagnosis, and Treatment

 Epilepsy

 Epilepsy is a neurological disorder in dogs that causes frequent seizures and the dogs collapse during these epileptic seizures.
-Groodles may get this severe medical condition from Poodle and Golden Retriever.
+Groodles may inherit this severe genetic medical condition from Poodle and Golden Retriever.
 During episodes of epileptic seizures, the dog may lose control and move irregularly.

 As it is a neurological disorder and may be a lifelong disease for your dog, it should be treated immediately after the first symptom is witnessed.
 The vet will conduct a detailed physical checkup and a couple of lab tests.
 Seizures can be controlled through medicine so you shouldn’t let your pooch miss a single dose of its medicine.